CharlyMannion/CMannion_CV/README.md

 [Linkedin](https://www.linkedin.com/in/charly-mannion-75483523/) |
 [Github](https://github.com/CharlyMannion) | [Skills](https://github.com/CharlyMannion/CMannion_CV#skills) | [Education](https://github.com/CharlyMannion/CMannion_CV#education) | [Previous Experience](https://github.com/CharlyMannion/CMannion_CV#previous-experience)

-I am a full stack developer and graduate of Makers Academy.
+I am a full stack developer, graduate of Makers Academy, and current student of Northcoders.
 I'm looking for a role where I can learn and grow within in a supportive team environment.
 I am excited to get back to work following a period of ill health, which has strengthened my resolve to become a skilled developer.
-I am currently enrolled in Northcoder's remote Developer Pathway course, and will graduate in December 2020.

 ## Projects
 | Title | Description | Development Timeframe | Technologies Used | Test Suites/CIs/CDs Employed |